-Clarification 3: Within the Geometry course, figures are limited to triangles and quadrilaterals and rotations are limited to 90°, 180° and 270° counterclockwise about the center of rotation.
+Clarification 2: Within the Geometry course, figures are limited to triangles and quadrilaterals and rotations are limited to 90°, 180° and 270° counterclockwise or clockwise about the center of rotation.
+Clarification 3: Instruction includes the understanding that when a figure is mapped onto itself using a reflection, it occurs over a line of symmetry.

-MA.912.GR.2.4 Given a geometric figure and a sequence of transformations, draw the transformed figure on a coordinate plane.
+MA.912.GR.2.5 Given a geometric figure and a sequence of transformations, draw the transformed figure on a coordinate plane.

-Clarification 1: Transformations include translations, dilations, rotations and reflections.
+Clarification 1: Transformations include translations, dilations, rotations and reflections described using words or using coordinates.